skyline146/project-manager-app/README.md

 ### Tasks page

 Page that have 3 columns: Queue, Development and Done.
-There you can create new task and move it in between columns and change order.
+There you can create new task and move it between columns and change order.

 ### Used technologies and libraries: